waichunweijun/aws-javascript-lambda-greengrass/README.md

     Additionally, this data stream will be exported to kinesis data stream named: processedKinesisStream

 - tcp-write-raw-data-stream-1
-  > TCP server that will listen to JSON payload and write raw JSON payload to data stream rawStream
+  > TCP server that will listen to JSON payload and write raw JSON payload to data stream rawStream.
+Multiple tcp-write functionsc can be created to simulate load to data stream.

 - tcpclient.js
   > TCP client that will send JSON payload in buffer to TCP server (tcp-write-raw-data-stream-1).